vabarbosa/vb_QAOA-Qiskit/README.md

 # QAOA-Qiskit
 Implementation of the Quantum Approximate Optimization Algorithm with Qiskit.

-Also, a PDF with the description of the Quadratic Unconstraint Binary Optimization (QUBO) problems and QAOA algorithm is provided.
+Also, a personal survey on the description of the Quadratic Unconstraint Binary Optimization (QUBO) problems and QAOA algorithm is provided.